cwithrow/wids_genai_demo/readme.md

 # Cohere GenAI demo for WiDS
 Use this repo to play with RAG using the Python Cohere library.
-This walkthrough uses examples from Cohere's guide to making a [rag enabled chatbot](https://cohere.com/blog/rag-chatbot), but skips the need for the unstructured- library dependency.
+This walkthrough uses examples from Cohere's guide to making a [RAG enabled chatbot](https://cohere.com/blog/rag-chatbot), but skips the need for the unstructured- library dependency.
 Unstructured is fantastic for chunking websites and documents into vector friendly pieces, so you should definitely check it out of interested.

 ## Setup